edu-diaz/Yamper/README.md

 BATTLE_BOT: (string, default "yamper") The BattleBot module to use.
 More on this below
 TIMER: (string, default OFF) Request initiating timer at the beginning of the battle or not
 SAVE_REPLAY: (bool, default False) Specifies whether or not to save replays of the battles
-LOG_LEVEL: (string, default "DEBUG") The Python logging level
+LOG_LEVEL: (string, default "INFO") The Python logging level
 WEBSOCKET_URI: (string, default is the official PokemonShowdown websocket address: "sim.smogon.com:8000") The address to use to connect to the Pokemon Showdown websocket
 PS_USERNAME: (string, required) Pokemon Showdown username
 PS_PASSWORD: (string) Pokemon Showdown password